GOAT: A Training Framework for Goal-Oriented Agent with Tools: Experiments

 \subsection{Experiment Setup}

 We evaluate LLM Agents on goal-oriented API execution benchmarks where no human-annotated training data is available.
 For each benchmarks, we use Llama-3-70B-Instruct~\citep{llama3-70b-instruct} to construct the corresponding synthetic training data within GOAT.
-While filtering via embedding similarity, we set the hyperparameter $\tau$ to 0.2 for GOATBench and APIBank, while a more conservative threshold of 0.05 is adopted for RestBench.
 While training, the LLM is fine-tuned with Low-Rank Adaptation (LoRA) method~\citep{lora} to enable parameter-efficient fine-tuning on API execution tasks.
 For the retriever, we fine-tune a dense retrieval model based on the SBERT architecture~\citep{reimers-2019-sentence-bert}, specifically using the all-MiniLM-L6-v2 encoder using InfoNCE loss.
-All hyperparameters and implementation details are provided in~\cref{appendix_implementation}.
+All hyperparameters and implementation details are provided in Appendix~\ref{appendix_implementation}.

 As a \textit{Baseline} for prompting agents, we followed the decomposition-first method from prior work~\citep{huang2024understandingplanningllmagents}; where given a user query, the agent retrieves the top-$k=5$ relevant API documents and predicts the entire sequence of API calls in a single step.
 The planned sequence is executed iteratively, with each call incorporating outputs of previous ones, and the final answer is composed from the collected results.
-This baseline was the strongest among those we tested and was thus chosen as our main baseline, with additional results for the others provided in~\cref{appendix_llmagent}.
+This baseline was the strongest among those we tested and was thus chosen as our main baseline, with additional results for the others provided in Appendix~\ref{appendix_llmagent}.